jonathan-robertson/lockedarchive/README.md

 Status | Object Storage
 :---: | ---
 in progress | Amazon S3
-researching | Backblaze B2
+considering | Backblaze B2
-researching | Google Cloud Storage maybe one day? | Rackspace Cloud Files
+considering | Google Cloud Storage considering | Rackspace Cloud Files

 # Documentation Licensing
 The content of this document and all other documents within this repository are licensed under the Creative Commons Attribution 3.0 License.